-- Bread salad is best made at least 15 minutes ahead to blend the flavors.
+Bread salad is best made at least 15 minutes ahead to blend the flavors.
 I suggest serving it within up to 4 hours to avoid the bread becoming too soggy.

-Bread Salad With Charred Snap Peas Recipe
+Panzanella Salad With Charred Snap Peas

-- 1 tbsp olive oil
+- 1 tablespoon extra-virgin olive oil

 - 1 cup cherry tomatoes, halved or any ripe tomatoes, cut in bite-size pieces

-- 1 ripe mango, peeled and diced (Optional but delish)
+- 1 ripe mango, peeled and diced (optional but delish)

 Vinaigrette Dressing (Note 2)

-- 1/2 tsp Dijon mustard
+- 1/2 teaspoon Dijon mustard

-- 3 tbsp good olive oil
+- 3 tablespoon good olive oil

 - GRILL SNAP PEAS: Add snap peas to grill basket.
 Grill for 2-3 minutes, stirring occasionally until blistering or charring occurs.
 Transfer to bowl with bread.

 - ASSEMBLE: Add to bowl the cherry tomatoes, diced mango (if using) and fresh basil.
 Pour on dressing and toss to coat bread salad well.
 Taste and adjust seasonings, adding more salt if needed.
 Transfer to a serving bowl if desired.
 Let set for at least 15 minutes to allow bread to absorb dressing.
 Taste and sprinkle with sea salt if needed.
 Serve at room temperature.

 - How to remove strings from snap peas: See this trimming snap peas video.